garrandall/popular-music-data/tracks/loungin-ll-cool-j.md

 ---

-keep it chickenhead,im lookin for a dime get my swirve on,make it hot,word is bond, im lickin on your ankle bracelet,we'll be sippin' moet wit strawberries and dat shit, im nasty ask me why I lick my lips so in the darkness I can run my tongue over your tits its all good sugary,u aint leavin' sit up on my face and help my stash grow even
+keep it chickenhead,im lookin for a dime get my swirve on,make it hot,word is bond, I'm lickin on your ankle bracelet,we'll be sippin' moet wit strawberries and dat shit, I'm nasty ask me why I lick my lips so in the darkness I can run my tongue over your tits its all good sugary,u aint leavin' sit up on my face and help my stash grow even